 Lens D (Protan colour blindness)

 Our lens type D is developed for those with only protan colour blindness.
-People with strong/severe protan colour blindness typically show best results from this lens.
+People with strong/severe protan colour blindness typically show the best results from this lens.

 Lens E (Tritan colour blindness)